Sequential Monte Carlo EM for multivariate probit models: Introduction

-Due to the data augmentation nature of the problem, the estimation maximization (EM) algorithm \citep{art:DempsterLR77} is typically employed for maximizing the likelihood as its iterative procedure is usually more attractive than classical numerical optimization schemes.
-Each iteration consists of an estimation (E) step and a maximization (M) step and both should ideally be easy to implement.
-For cases in which the E step is analytically intractable, \cite{art:WeiT90} introduced a Monte Carlo version of the EM algorithm.
+For cases in which the E step is analytically intractable, \cite{art:WeiT90} introduced a Monte Carlo version of the EM algorithm (MCEM).
 Sampling from the truncated normal distributions involved is often based on Markov chain Monte Carlo (MCMC) methods and the Gibbs sampler in particular \citep[see e.g.][]{art:Geweke91}.
-As a different option we employ a sequential Monte Carlo (SMC) sampler \citep{art:DelMoralDJ2006} instead.
+As a different option we employ a sequential Monte Carlo (SMC) sampler \citep{art:DelMoralDJ2006}.
+A sequence of distributions of interest is then approximated by a collection of weighted random samples, called particles, which are progressively updated by means of sampling and weighting operations.
 Though originally introduced in dynamical scenarios \citep{art:GordonSS93, art:Kitagawa96, art:LiuC98,SMCpractice} as a more general alternative to the well known Kalman filter \citep{art:Kalman60}, SMC algorithms can also be used in static inference \citep[see e.g.][]{art:Chopin2002} where artificial dynamics are introduced.
 When the target is a truncated multivariate normal, as in our case, an obvious sequence of distributions is obtained by gradually shifting the truncation region to the desired position.
-Since normal distributions decay very quickly in the tails, we propose to use flatter Student $t$ distributions to drive the SMC particles more efficiently towards the end region, and only then take the appropriate limit to recover the required truncated multivariate normal.
+Since normal distributions decay very quickly in the tails, we propose to use flatter Student $t$ distributions to drive the SMC particles more efficiently towards the target region, and only then take the appropriate limit to recover the required truncated multivariate normal.
+The resulting algorithm is compared to the Gibbs sampler \citep{art:Geweke91, art:Robert95}.